-Most people soon realise that buying a car isn’t the last thing they need to do.
+Most people soon realise that owning a car isn’t just as simple as buying and driving it.
 A vehicle isn’t a buy-and-forget purchase.
 It is something that takes constant care.
 You always have to fill it up, change the oil, check the tyres, and handle other routine maintenance.
 Otherwise, it’s not going to perform at its best and may develop premature problems.

-Many times, people go to their trusted mechanic or auto repair garage to have everything done on the car, but that costs money.
-It also takes time, gasoline, and energy to go somewhere to have the work done.
-In some cases, you can do the maintenance yourself without fear.
+Many people opt to go to their trusted mechanic or auto repair garage to have servicing, MOTs, Repairs and just about everything done on the car, but if you choose the wrong garage, that can cost a lot of money.
+It also takes time, fuel, and energy to go somewhere to have the work done.
+In some cases, you can do the maintenance yourself, but be careful.

-It’s important to know what you can (and should) do on your own and when you should go to a trusted mechanic.
+It’s important to know what you can (and should) do on your own and when you should go to a trusted mechanic or local car repair garage near you.

 In short, your owner’s manual should be your best friend.
 It’s the first place you should be looking to learn about your vehicle.
 It can tell you how much tyre pressure you need, when to change the oil, and when to have the tyres rotated.